Fundamental inequalities for the iterated Fourier-cosine convolution with Gaussian weight and its application

 \section{$L_1$-solvability of Fredholm integral equation of the second kind}

-This section will be devoted to a class of the Ferdholm second kind of convolution integral equations related to $T_c$ transform \ref{1.4} and its convolution.
+This section will be devoted to a class of the Fredholm second kind of convolution integral equations related to $T_c$ transform \eqref{1.4} and its convolution.
 We will establish conditions that will guarantee the existence and uniqueness of solutions in a closed form for these equations.
-We deal with a class of equations of the Fredholm type 2 as follows (see \cite{17})
+We deal with a class of Fredholm equations of second type as follows (see \cite{17})